akshaldhal/heartbeat-sound/readme.md

 1. Run `preprocessor1.py` or `preprocessor2.py` to prepare the dataset.
 2. Use `train.py` to train the model on the processed dataset.

-_Note: `run_model.py` is under development to provide an easy-to-use interface for deploying the trained model._
+_Note: `run_model.py` is under development to provide an easy-to-use interface for running the trained model._

 ---